Last updated: June 12, 2018 By Ethan Green

 - Alternative – penis extension sleeves

-Having said that, there is in fact some research showing that it is possible, though not exactly easy or fast to achieve.
+Having said that, there is some research showing that it’s possible, though not exactly easy or fast to achieve (see below).

-Many men feel like their penis is too small, but are actually within the normal range.
+Many men believe their penis is too small, but are actually within the normal range.

-In 2015, researchers at King’s College London University looked at 17 previous studies involving over 15,000 men.
+In 2015, researchers in London looked at 17 previous studies involving over 15,000 men.
 This is what they found: